PaladeumBlockchain/Paladeum/doc/translation_process.md

 This process can be automated by a [script](https://github.com/fdoving/paladeumcoin-maintainer-tools/blob/master/update-translations.py) in [paladeumcoin-maintainer-tools](https://github.com/fdoving/paladeumcoin-maintainer-tools/).

 ### Questions and general assistance
-The Paladeumcoin translation maintainers include *fdov and pocal*.
-You can find them, and others, in #translations in [Paladeumcoin Discord](https://discord.gg/jn6uhur).
+The Paladeum translation maintainers include *fdov and pocal*.
+You can find them, and others, in #translations in [Paladeum Discord](https://discord.gg/jn6uhur).

 Announcements will be posten in Discord and on the transifex.com [announcements page](https://www.transifex.com/paladeumcoin/qt-translation/announcements/).